 Total assets increased due to an increase in investment values as a result of market conditions.
 Total liabilities increased due to timing of broker settlements regarding investment sales and purchases.

 Total contributions decreased as there were no employer contributions during fiscal year 2021.
-Net investment income increased due to a much improved market performance as compared to the prior year.
+Net investment income increased due to a much improved market performance as compared to fiscal year 2020.